signalwire/ventbot/blog_post.md

 ## What is SignalWire?

 [SignalWire](https://signalwire.com) is the leading provider of real time communications APIs, founded by leading open source contributors to revolutionize communications.
 The company provides innovative APIs for voice, video and SMS, plus a rich set of reporting endpoints and SDKs in many languages.

+SignalWire services include audio and video conferencing, speech recognition, text-to-speech, messaging and a video conferencing SDK.

+In particular, this application utilizes the low latency speech recognition capabilities of the SignalWire Cloud API to provide the data to a local sentiment analysis service.

 Leveraging the unique elastic cloud based deployment of SignalWire allowed us to put application nodes on a 5G node, reducing the latency and streamlining resources very efficiently.